-- 2.213.
-Both the task of ensuring the appropriateness of the methodologies and of the underlying models used, including the assumptions made in the calculation of technical provisions, and the assessment of the sufficiency and quality of the data used in the calculation of technical provisions are requirements of the coordination of the calculation. - 2.214.
-In order to carry out this task, the actuarial function uses methodologies that allow for a complete analysis regarding those requirements. - 2.215.
-The methodologies used to calculate the technical provisions should be validated by validation tools, such as back-testing against past experience, giving due considerations to changes over time. - 2.216.
-The work required to ensure that an assumption is appropriate has to be proportionate to the impact of a variation in the assumption on the best estimate and to the materiality of the impact for the undertaking. - 2.217.
-There may be deficiencies in the specific tasks carried out by the actuarial function, as set out in Article 48 of Solvency II.
-Such deficiencies identified may relate to data, technical procedures, methodologies or to knowledge or expertise.
+- 2.212 Both the task of ensuring the appropriateness of the methodologies and of the underlying models used, including the assumptions made in the calculation of technical provisions, and the assessment of the sufficiency and quality of the data used in the calculation of technical provisions are requirements of the coordination of the calculation. - 2.213 In order to carry out this task, the actuarial function uses methodologies that allow for a complete analysis regarding those requirements. - 2.214 The methodologies used to calculate the technical provisions should be validated, by validation tools such as back-testing against past experience, giving due considerations to changes over time. - 2.215 The work required to ensure that an assumption is appropriate has to be proportionate to the impact of a variation in the assumption on the best estimate and to the materiality of the impact for the undertaking.

-Guideline 48 - Data quality
+Guideline 51 - Data quality

 The undertaking should require the actuarial function to assess the consistency of the internal and external data used in the calculation of technical provisions against the data quality standards as set in Solvency II.
-Where relevant, the actuarial function provides recommendations on internal procedures to improve data quality so as to ensure that the undertaking is in a position to comply with the Solvency II framework.
+Where relevant, the actuarial function provides recommendations on internal procedures to improve data quality so as to ensure that the undertaking is in a position to comply with Solvency II requirements.

-- 2.218.
-When assessing the appropriateness of the undertaking's segmentation of its insurance obligations into homogeneous risk groups, the actuarial function needs to take any data limitations into account.
-Limitations may include insufficient granularity and quantity of data. - 2.219.
-The appropriate level of granularity is the level that allows the identification of trends affecting the different drivers of risk and ensures that there is sufficient data to enable the implementation of the methodologies and any statistical analysis. - 2.220.
-The actuarial function has the task of consulting any relevant market data to perform the modelling of these liabilities and ensuring that these data are appropriately integrated into the model. - 2.221.
-The actuarial function performs a process of comparison and validation of technical provisions based on experience and identifies solutions on how to deal with any material differences detected, which may imply revisions of assumptions and methodologies. - 2.222.
-If there is any material uncertainty about the accuracy of the data, the actuarial function report needs to: - a) describe the uncertainty; and - b) explain any approach taken in light of the uncertainty in the calculation of technical provisions.
+- 2.216 When assessing the appropriateness of the undertaking's segmentation of its insurance obligations into homogeneous risk groups, the actuarial function needs to take any data limitations into account.
+Limitations may include insufficient granularity and quantity of data. - 2.217 The appropriate level of granularity is the level that allows the identification of trends affecting the different drivers of risk and ensures that there is sufficient data to enable the implementation of the methodologies and any statistical analysis. - 2.218 The actuarial function has the task of consulting any relevant market data to perform the modelling of these liabilities and ensuring that these data are appropriately integrated into the model. - 2.219 The actuarial function performs a process of comparison and validation of technical provisions based on experience and identifies solutions on how to deal with any material differences detected, which may imply revisions of assumptions and methodologies.

-Guideline 49 - Testing against experience
+Guideline 52 - Testing against experience

-The undertaking should ensure that the actuarial function reports any material deviations from actual experience to the best estimate to the AMSB.
-The report should investigate the causes of the deviations and, where applicable, propose changes in the assumptions and modifications to the valuation model in order to improve the best estimate calculation.
+The undertaking should ensure that the actuarial function reports any material deviations from actual experience to the projected best estimate to the AMSB.
+The report should identify the causes of the deviations and, where applicable, propose changes in the assumptions and modifications to the valuation model in order to improve the best estimate calculation.

-- 2.223.
-Proposals to change assumptions and to modify valuation models in order to improve best estimates have to be evidence-based. - 2.224.
-If a case-by-case approach is used in accordance with Article 82 of Solvency II in the calculation of the best estimate, the actuarial function has to describe the rationale for the assumptions used and to explain how the best estimate has been calculated in a manner compliant with Articles 76 to 86 of Solvency II.
+- 2.220 Proposals to change assumptions and to modify valuation models in order to improve best estimates have to be evidence-based. - 2.221 If a case-by-case approach is used in accordance with Article 82 of Solvency II in the calculation of the best estimate, the actuarial function has to describe the rationale for the assumptions used and to explain how the best estimate has been calculated in a manner compliant with Articles 76 to 86 of Solvency II.

-Guideline 50 - Underwriting policy and reinsurance arrangements
+Guideline 53 - Underwriting policy and reinsurance arrangements